Understanding the functions of skin

 Textural changes have several types and treatments :

-Volume loss, sagging and bone resorbtion can be addressed with filler in the cheeks, lips, temples, chin, jaw line and tear troughs.
+- Volume loss, sagging and bone resorption can be addressed with filler in the cheeks, lips, temples, chin, jaw line and tear troughs.

 And then there’s skin cancer…